 Eric Somers, Director of Support Services / Compliance Officer

 Eric is responsible for Lynch EMSs Compliance Program and oversees the HR and IT/IS departments.
 Eric’s extensive experience in EMS as an EMT, Dispatcher, CQI Coordinator, Dispatch Supervisor, IT Manager, and Director of Communications has helped Lynch EMS become technology-driven utilizing data and reporting capabilities to enhance our commitment to our customers and community.

-Ron Mack, Director of Business Development
+Ron Mack, Business Development / Customer Relations

 Ron’s current role, and passion, is strategically leading marketing and contracting efforts for Lynch EMS.
 He has held numerous roles within EMS as a Transporter, Dispatcher, Marketing Representative, Regional Manager, Operations Manager, Director of Operations, and Business Development Specialist.
 His unique leadership style coupled with industry experience encourages teamwork and creativity.

 Dr. Joseph L. Dinglasan Jr., MD, Medical Director